Lab 10: Interpreters

 6

 In a call expression, we first evaluate the operator, then evaluate the operands, and finally apply the procedure to its arguments (just like you did for floor_div in the previous question).
-However, since and is a special form that short circuits on the first false argument, we cannot evaluate and expressions the same way we evaluate call expressions.
-We need to add special logic for forms that don't always evaluate all the sub-expressions.
+However, we cannot evaluate and expressions the same way we evaluate call expressions.
+Since and is a special form that short circuits on the first false argument, we need to add special logic so that we don't always evaluate all the sub-expressions.

 scheme_t = True # Scheme's #t